rainsfordtm/conman/README.md

 For each Token within a hit, the ConMan can store any number of annotations (part of speech, lemma, dependency parse data in Conll format, etc.)

-## 2.2 Modules
+### 2.2 Modules

 The ConMan has four core modules which are called in the following order each time it is run.
-1. Importer: imports the primary concordance from an input file.
+1. **Importer**: imports the primary concordance from an input file.
 If the Importer module isn't run, the primary concordance must be loaded from a .cnc file saved by ConMan.
-2. Merger: Imports a secondary concordance and merges it with the primary concordance.
+2. **Merger**: Imports a secondary concordance and merges it with the primary concordance.
 This can be used to add or remove hits from the primary concordance or to add annotations to existing hits.
-3. Annotator: Adds user-defined annotations to the primary concordance.
+3. **Annotator**: Adds user-defined annotations to the primary concordance.
-4. Exporter: exports the primary concordance to an output file.
-If the '-s' file is passed on the command line, it also saves a .cnc file containing the primary concordance.
+4. **Exporter**: exports the primary concordance to an output file.
+If the `-s` flag is passed on the command line, it also saves a .cnc file containing the primary concordance.

-## 2.3 Workflow files
+### 2.3 Workflow files

 Workflow files are configuration files which tell the ConMan what to do:
 + which modules should be run;
-+ which importers and exporters should be used (see [section 4][4.
-Importers and Exporters]) and what parameters should be passed to the importer and exporter;
++ which importers and exporters should be used (see [section 4](#4-importers-and-exporters)) and what parameters should be passed to the importer and exporter;
 + how hits from two concordances should be merged;
 + which script should be used to annotate the concordance.

-The workflow file is passed using the '-w' argument on the command line, e.g.
+The workflow file is passed using the `-w` argument on the command line, e.g.:
 ```
 ./conman.py -w my_workflow.cfg in_file.csv out_file.csv
 ```